gldrobinson/tabletop-town/README.md

 # Tabletop Town

 Welcome to Tabletop town.
-This is a server that allows users to interact with a range of different board games of different categories and users are encouraged to engage with reviews and comments for all the games by adding votes and posting comments.
+This is a server that allows users to interact with a range of different board games for different categories and users are encouraged to engage with reviews and comments for all the games by adding votes and posting comments.

 It is hosted on heroku here: https://tabletop-town.herokuapp.com